Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 What about if your stirrups are too short and someone waves the magic wand?
-Stirrups too short is going to push you up off the saddle and shoulders forward.
+Stirrups too short are going to push you up off the saddle and your shoulders forward.
 So what happens?
 You eat the arena sand.

 Be Ready for That Magic Wand Test!

 There are a ton of books on riding and horsemanship for beginners.
-My absolute favorite and the one I recommend to all my students is.
+My absolute favorite and the one I recommend to all my students is Happy Horsemanship.
 This is an awesome and fun book that I think all riders and instructors should have a copy of!
 It is written for kids but has awesome drawings to give examples of the right and wrong way, and makes it super easy to understand.
-I think every rider and instructor should own it, it's a great reference!
-Happy Horsemanship
+I think every rider and instructor should own it; it's a great reference!

 Remember, straight line, shoulder, hip, heel . . . you never know when some riding instructor fairy (or witch, however, you prefer to look at it) will come along and wave their magic wand and make your horse disappear to test your position!

 Ellison Hartley (author) from Maryland, USA on May 01, 2019:

 Your welcome and good luck with your riding!